 Mon Sep 26 20:58:57 2011 UTC.

-X-Delete-After header takes an integer number of seconds.
-The proxy
+X-Delete-After header takes a positive integer number of seconds.
+The

-X-Delete-At header using its current time plus the value given.
+X-Delete-At header using the request timestamp plus the value given.

 As expiring objects are added to the system, the object servers will record the